Beorlor/JAVA-API/README.md

 # JAVA-API

 This API provides basic functionalities to manage user profiles in a Java-based system, allowing for both administrative and regular user interactions.
-It is designed to handle user registration, profile management, and role-based access controls.
+It is designed to handle user registration, profile management, and role-based access controls, as well as file upload and download functionalities.

 ## User Roles and Permissions

 - **Admin Users**: Admins have the ability to modify any user's profile, delete any account, and manage user roles, including granting and revoking admin rights.
-This allows admins to perform broad management tasks across the entire user base.
+This allows admins to perform broad management tasks across the entire user base, as well as upload and download files.
 - **Regular Users**: Regular users are limited to viewing and modifying their own profiles.
 They cannot access or modify other users' information, nor can they manage roles.
 This ensures that users can maintain privacy and control over their own information without affecting others.
+Regular users can download files but cannot upload them.
+- **Non-Users**: Non-users are not allowed to perform any actions on the system.

 ## Getting Started